s0met1m3s/UdemyCppExercises/08_OOP/Uml/Exercise.md

 - activate(int curr_temp): int
   - calls *heat* or *cool* based on the current temp
   - Compute the time amount needed for cooling/heating and returns this value
+  - The value range where the AC can work is [-20, 45], otherwise return -1 as an error state

 Make sure that all tests in the main function succeed.